RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 * The server's address.
 * The server's port.
 * The date the entry was created.
-* The date it was last updated
+* The date it was last updated.

 And the Presets table contains:
-* The ID of the preset
+* The ID of the preset.
-* The ID of the server to which it applies
+* The ID of the server to which it applies.
-* The name of the preset, as specified by the user on creation
+* The name of the preset, as specified by the user on creation.
-* The state of the preset
+* The state of the preset.
 * The date the entry was created.
-* The date it was last updated
+* The date it was last updated.

 Since the `user_id`of a user is provided on login through Auth0, this can be used to quickly and efficiently find all of their servers for display and interaction.
 ### Functionality of the Webapp